tbaker-sc/gedata_proj/README.md

 8. Creating a tidy data set
   1. From the final state of the raw data (final_data) available at the end of step 7, the following steps are applied to turn this into a tidy data set that meets the tidy data principles of having a single variable per column & a single observation per row.
-  2. This script produces the long form of the tidy data set, meaning that there is 1 row per subject/activity/measurement and the row contains the mean of the values in the final_data set for that subject/activity/measurement combination.
+  2. This script produces the long form of the tidy data set, meaning that there is 1 row per subject/activity/measurement.
+Each row contains the mean of the values in the final_data set for that subject/activity/measurement combination.
 Please see the codebook for specifics on the structure of the tidy data result.
   3. The steps taken to transform the final_data data frame to a tidy data set are:
     1. Since this script produces the long form of the tidy data set, the first step is that the 66 measurements still present in final_data must be gathered along with defining a value column to hold the measurement value in each row.
 (For specifics on why 66 measurements, please see the explanation in step 5 above on the subselect decision for mean values.)
 The subject_number & activity_name are the only existing columns not gathered.
     2. Since we want 1 row per subject/activity/measurement, the next step is to group by those values so any operations will be applied to the specific grouping